Tour Length: 7 days

 7 Days – in Kenya

-Kenya is home to the safari and our Kenya Adventure Safari – Samburu, Lake Nakuru & Masai Mara scheduled departure safari visits a variety of wonderful environments by road, for a more economical experience.
+Our Kenya Adventure Safari – Samburu, Lake Nakuru & Masai Mara is a scheduled departure safari visiting a variety of wonderful environments by road, for a more economical experience.
 The lodges and parks on this trip are beautiful, unique, and are surrounded by game-rich lands.
 This journey reminds us that Kenya is home to the safari.